anaclumos/extracranial/Research/pages/Born of this Land - The Founding Story of Hyundai.md

 ## Luck is Mostly Timing

 Jung believes luck doesn't exist and is mostly about timing.
-For example, the timely construction of a shipyard in the early 1970s, against everyone's odds, allowed Hyundai E&C to become active in the Middle East in the mid-1970s.
+For example, the timely construction of a shipyard in the early 1970s, against everyone's [[odds]], allowed Hyundai E&C to become active in the Middle East in the mid-1970s.
 The company's presence there helped revitalize a heavy industry that the oil shocks had stranded.

 ## Hyundai's goal

 > Hyundai aims to create wealth in [[대한민국|Korea]] by earning money overseas.

-Rags to riches is a race against the odds.
+Rags to riches is a race against the [[odds]].
 To win this game, the poor must put in more effort than the rich to overcome their disadvantages.
 'Hyundai' is a living example of success through sheer hard work.

 ## Challenges and politics of the impossible